 - Explain the key ship operations necessary for providing maritime transport services

-- Analyse the impact of technological, regulatory, social and ethical factors on the management of ship operations
+- Analyse the impact of technological, regulatory, social, economic and ethical factors on the management of ship operations

 - Evaluate management decisions for operating ships in a safe, sustainable and commercially viable manner

 The 2024 Commonwealth Supported Place (CSP) rates are still being finalised by the Government and we will update the domestic fee information as soon as we have more details.

 You cannot enrol in this unit as well as the following:JNB155